 A skilful crime thriller . . . perfect for TV adaptation, with sharp images and dialogue that linger on the eyes and the tongue.
 A sure hit for the commuter's bag - just remember to get off the bus! - Liv Magazine

 Sander Jakobsen is the pseudonym for Danish writing duo Dagmar Winther and Kenneth Degnbol.
 Dagmar Winther interned for Birmingham Post & Mail and the European Commission in Brussels before becoming a teacher at a Danish Folk High School.
 Kenneth Degnbol has a Master's degree in Music and History, and spent four years as a consultant before he began teaching philosophy and music alongside Dagmar.
 He is a skilled musician and father of three.
 Both authors live in the towns and villages outside of Aarhus.
-THE PREACHER is their debut novel, which they translated into English themselves.
-They are currently working on their next book.
+The Preacher is their debut novel, which they translated into English themselves.